How to Read Literature Like a Professor – Review

 Thomas C. Foster.
 How to Read Literature Like a Professor.
 New York: Harper, 2003.
 Print.

 How to Read Literature Like a Professor is a challenging but lighthearted look at literature by one of its lovers.
-The enthusiasm for the written word comes through. it has a light enough touch to admit that some interpretations of literature seem pretty far-fetched.
+The enthusiasm for the written word comes through.
+It has a light enough touch to admit that some interpretations of literature seem pretty far-fetched.
 To carry the idea farther, Foster would say that it depends on where you fetch the interpretation from.

 Short chapters build a foundation of the arts for us: Shakespeare, the Bible, Greek and Roman mythology, and folk tales.
 He unveils the mystery of symbols for most readers.
 And he kindles the desire in the reader to check out at least some of the works he mentions, or perhaps take another look.